In our fast-paced world, people are always looking for newer, faster, and easier ways to lose weight.

 Unlike most diets, intermittent fasting plans do not have any food rules for losing weight.

-However, it is still recommended to limit processed and junk food intakes, such as sugars, soda, cookies, and candy.
+However, it is still recommended to limit processed and junk food intake, such as sugars, soda, cookies, and candy.

 These foods are associated with weight gain, obesity, oxidative stress, inflammation, high cholesterol levels, and greater calorie intake.